Know Your Rights: Online Harassment

-ARDC defines cyberstalking as an act that entails several activities of online harassment meant to torment or terrorize the victim.
+According to Advanced Research in Digital Forensics and Cyber Security (ARDC), cyberstalking is an act that entails several activities of online harassment meant to torment or terrorize the victim.
 For instance, keeping a tab on the victim’s online activities, sending them threats or unsolicited messages and emails.

 Section 354D of the IPC deals with stalking in all forms.
 If a man continues his attempt to pursue a woman via the internet, e-mail, or any other form of electronic communication without her consent, he can be jailed for three years if the offense is being committed for the first time.
 On repeating the crime, he can be awarded a five-year jail sentence.
 He may be liable to pay a fine regardless of whether it’s his first or second offense.

 What do I do if a perpetrator is posting derogatory content about me?

 Sending, posting or sharing derogatory content is known as cyber defamation.
 ARDC says it is usually done by hacking the victim’s account or by making a fake profile with details of the victim that it comes across as real.
 “Once again, most cyber defamation victims are women and inflicting mental trauma and agony are the main motives,” states ARDC.

 Section 499 of the IPC covers defamation, wherein, anyone making derogatory remarks on social media, or posting obscene images or videos in public can be liable for jail time of two years.